 God Heals What Is Spiritually Damaged

-One of the hardest battles to overcome following my wife’s betrayal were the thoughts of her being sexual with the other man.
-God designed sex within marriage to create a spiritual bond between husband and wife.
-When a spiritual bond is torn apart, we find ourselves helpless to repair it.
-That is why God is the only one who can heal what is spiritually damaged.
+The hardest battle to overcome following my wife’s betrayal was the thought of her having sex with another man.
+God designed sex within a marriage to create a spiritual bond between husband and wife.
+When a spiritual bond is ripped apart, we find ourselves helpless to repair it.
+The only one who is able to heal what is spiritually damaged is God.

 Your Mind Is A Battlefield

 Paul states that we can destroy “speculations”.
 A speculation is better translated as a “reasoning that is hostile to our Christian faith”.
-Along with the thought of your spouse having sex with someone else come all the reasonings as to “why” they did it: you are not good enough, you are not loved, you are undesirable, etc. My wife tried to explain to me that these thoughts simply were not true and that she did love me, desire me and I was who she really wanted.
+Along with the thought of your spouse having sex with someone else come all the reasonings as to “why” they did it: you are not good enough, you are not loved, you are undesirable, etc. My wife tried to explain that these thoughts were simply not true.
+She told me she did love and desire me, but her actions totally contradicted that.

 The key to overcoming these thoughts is taking every thought captive to the obedience of Christ.
-The battlefield is your mind.
 That is where satan operates to convince you of his lies.
 God wants you to challenge those thoughts with Spiritual truth.
 The most powerful weapon you have is the Word of God and His promises.
 We may live in a human body, with all its sin and weakness, but our battle is not against flesh and blood (Eph 6:12).

 Two Ways to Help You Overcome the Thoughts

 I have found two things most helpful in overcoming my thoughts: 1) immediately “changing the channel” in my mind, so-to-speak; and 2) reading my Bible daily.
-The first line of defense is to not entertain those thoughts or give them any power in your mind.
+The first line of defense is not to entertain those thoughts or give them any power.
 My suggestion is that you immediately have good thoughts ready to substitute for the bad one.